complete-dope/codex/content/posts/Intermediate_GPU.md

 8. SIMT (Single Instruction, Multiple Threads) means that multiple threads execute the same instruction at the same time, but each thread operates on its own data.
 Here we need a global thread index , loads
 9. SIMD (Single instruction multiple data) : TODO
 10. Tile kernel : level of entire tile block, load a whole tile, perform ops on that tile and store back the tile
 11. Single thread : There is nothing as single thread in a GPU execution. even if you define `<<<1,1>>>` its basically initiating a full 32 thread hardware warp to execute a single thread.
 Just that active mask changes in this case
+12. Cuda stream : single stream vs multiple streams TODO
+13. sync vs async GPU operations
+14.

 <img width="850" height="1008" alt="image" src="https://github.com/user-attachments/assets/f9e469b7-d4f3-46d8-ac18-c83c069bf917" />